software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 >
 > ![](/assets/sprint-3-user-story-1.png)
 >
+> Tips for implementing the tasks:
+>
-> Start the implementation by adding the spring-boot-starter-security and thymeleaf-extras-springsecurity6 dependencies for the project.
-Add similar Spring Security configuration class as instructed above.
+> - Start the implementation by adding the spring-boot-starter-security and thymeleaf-extras-springsecurity6 dependencies for the project
+> - Add similar `SecurityConfig` and `UserDetailsServiceImpl` classes as instructed above
+> - See how the user registration is implemented in the [authentication-example](https://github.com/software-development-project-1/authentication-example/blob/main/src/main/java/fi/haagahelia/coolreads/controller/UserController.java) project

 ### Cross-site request forgery (CSRF)